q-m/q-m.github.io/_project/2018-clustering_of_product_data.md

 ### Technology

-We prefer to use open source software, because it is better maintainable, but quality and performance is at least as important.
+We prefer to use open source software, because it is better maintainable, but quality, performance and support are also important.

+### Links

+- [Semantic3 on UPC unversality](https://blog.semantics3.com/why-the-u-in-upc-doesnt-mean-universal-a1a675eea0ea) does something similar to this project.